Aloo Baingan (Eggplant and Potato Curry)

 What To Serve With Aloo Baingan

 Since this is a somewhat ‘dry’ curry without much curry/salan, I find it goes best with any type of bread such as roti, naan, or paratha.
 That said, it’s also quite enjoyable with basmati rice.
 Plain, whole-milk yogurt or raita offers a cooling contrast to eggplant curries.
+If you are looking to pair Aloo Baingan with a protein, it would go great with Keema Matar along with either naan or rice.

 More Aloo (Potato) Recipes You’ll Love